rodrigopuls/advanced-angular-site/README.md

 Project created to demonstrate several features of Angular from Basic to Advanced.

-## .Net Core Rest API
-You can access the API Repo clicking on the link: https://github.com/rodrigopuls/back-end-rest-netcore.

-##
 - RxJs: Observables, Subscribe e Unsubscribe
 - Reactive Forms: FormControls, FormGroupds, FormBuilder, Validação
 - Modules